asp2131/js-wordAddin-demo/README.md

 This repository contains the source code used by the [Yo Office generator](https://github.com/OfficeDev/generator-office) when you create a new Office Add-in that appears in the task pane.
 You can also use this repository as a sample to base your own project from if you choose not to use the generator.

+## Running the taskpane from sharepoint

+run npm install

+run npm dev-server

+- open document in sharepoint -> click the 'Insert' tab at the top -> click the Add-ins button -> click 'Uplod My Add-in' -> a diaolog box will appear -> click browse -> navigate to the repo and select manifest.xml click upload.
+- click the 'Home' tab -> all the way on the right side click the '...' button and select 'Show Taskpane'
+- once the taskpane appears you can create random text with the 'Run' button
+- highlight the text you want and click into the input field next to the name of the tag you want to insert.
+- corresponding tag will be created around selection

 ## JavaScript

 This template is written using JavaScript.
 For the [TypeScript](http://www.typescriptlang.org/) version of this template, go to [Office-Addin-TaskPane](https://github.com/OfficeDev/Office-Addin-TaskPane).